Edward Bok

 Edward William Bok (born Eduard Willem Gerard Cesar Hidde Bok) (October 9, 1863 – January 9, 1930) was a Dutch-born American editor and Pulitzer Prize-winning author.
 He was editor of the Ladies' Home Journal for 30 years (1889–1919).
-He also distributed popular home-building plans and created Bok Tower Gardens in central Florida.
+He also distributed popular homebuilding plans and created Bok Tower Gardens in central Florida.

 Life and career

-Bok was born in Den Helder, Netherlands to a wealthy, prominent family.
-After his father lost most of his wealth due to bad investment decisions, the family immigrated to Brooklyn, New York when Edward was six years of age.
-In Brooklyn, he washed the windows of a bakery shop after school to help support his family.
-His family was so poor that in addition he used to go into the street with a basket every day and collect stray bits of coal that had fallen in the gutter where the coal wagons had delivered fuel.
+Bok was born in Den Helder, Netherlands to an at-the-time wealthy, prominent family.
+After his father lost most of his wealth due to bad investment decisions, the family immigrated to Brooklyn, New York, when Edward was six years old.
+In Brooklyn, he washed the windows of a bakery shop after school to help support his family, in addition, he would also go into the street with a basket every day and collect stray bits of coal that had fallen in the gutter where the coal wagons had delivered fuel.
 By the time Bok was in his early teens, he was required to quit school to aid his family with financial support.
-His first full time job, in 1876, was as an office boy with the Western Union Telegraph company.
+His first full-time job, in 1876, was as an office boy with the Western Union Telegraph company.

 In 1882, Bok began work with Henry Holt and Company as a stenographer while also taking classes in the evenings.
 In 1884, he accepted an offer from Charles Scribner's Sons to became its advertising manager.
 From 1884 until 1887, Bok was the editor of The Brooklyn Magazine, and in 1886, he founded the Bok Syndicate Press, "the country's third syndicate with 137 newspapers subscribed".

 After moving to Philadelphia in 1889, he obtained the editorship of Ladies' Home Journal when its founder and editor Louisa Knapp Curtis stepped down to a less intense role at the popular, nationally circulated publication.
 It was published by Cyrus Curtis, who had an established publishing empire that included many newspapers and magazines.

 In 1896, Bok married Mary L. Curtis, the daughter of Louisa and Cyrus Curtis.
 She shared her family's interest in music, cultural activities, and philanthropy and was very active in social circles.
 Shortly before his marriage, he published an advice book for young men.
 He noted among other things, that "A man who truly loves his mother, wife, sister or sweetheart never tells a story which lowers her sex in the eyes of others."
 During his editorship, the Journal became the first magazine in the world to have one million subscribers and it became very influential among readers by featuring informative and progressive ideas in its articles.
 The magazine focused upon the social issues of the day.
-When Bok's autobiography, The Americanization of Edward Bok, appeared in 1920, and later received a Pulitzer Prize.
-The writer H. L. Mencken reviewed it with an interest based on long acquaintance with the magazine.
+When Bok's autobiography, The Americanization of Edward Bok, appeared in 1920, and later received a Pulitzer Prize, the writer H. L. Mencken reviewed it with an interest based on long acquaintance with the magazine.
 Mencken observed that Bok showed an irrepressible interest in things artistic: